privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 }

 // SelectWinningAdRequest is sent from user's device to the
-// Seller FrontEnd Service.
+// SellerFrontEnd Service.
 message SelectWinningAdRequest {
-  // Unencrypted Request.
+  // Unencrypted request.
   message SelectWinningAdRawRequest {
     enum ClientType {
       UNKNOWN = 0;